GET HELPWe are here to serve.

 CONFIDENTIAL AND FREE HELP NOW FROM 211

 HELEN WIRT LEE BACK TO SCHOOL PROGRAM

-United Way of Bay County designed a program to provide eligible elementary age (Pre-Kindergarten – Grade 5) children in Bay County with warm boots for the winter.
-This program is being funded by generous donations from our community.
+United Way of Bay County designed a program to provide eligible elementary-aged (Pre-Kindergarten – Grade 5) children in Bay County with warm boots for the winter.
+This program is generously supported by Huntington Bank and other donors in our community.
 Families who fall into the ALICE (Asset Limited, Income Constrained, Employed) threshold or below qualify to apply.
-Deadline is October 16.

 Filing my taxes

 The Volunteer Income Tax Assistance Program (VITA) is a FREE income tax return assistance program available to those in the ALICE population or below, senior citizens, disabled individuals or retired veterans.
 The program has been provided by United Way of Bay County for over 12 years and has proven to bring money back to the residents of Bay County through millions of dollars in tax credits and refunds.

 Trained volunteers through are happy to e-file tax returns by appointment or you can visit My Free Taxes for a free tax filing service provided by United Way.

 Tuesday Toolmen is a program created through United Way Community Services to perform minor home repair issues for ALICE families, senior citizens, disabled adults and veterans, as well as active duty service families who are Bay County residents.

 The objective of this program is to help with basic repairs to their homes to make it safer and easier to maintain.
 The client provides the materials and our volunteers handle the installation of the needed items.